jadecobra/gym/python_tdd/docs/TDD_SETUP.md

 We are currently <span style="color:red">**RED**</span>.
 The error provides important information about the code.
 Looking at it from the last line
 - `FAILED (failures=1)` The test failed - <span style="color:red">**RED**</span>
-- `Ran 1 test in 0.000s` python ran the 1 test written so far in 0.000s
+- `Ran 1 test in 0.000s` python ran the 1 test written so far in 0.000s, the time might vary on your machine
 - `AssertionError: True is not false` The error is an [AssertionError](https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AssertionError).
 This is raised by python when an assert statement fails
 - It further gives the False Assertion `True is not false`.
 - Keep a running tab of Errors aka Exceptions seen as you go through this exercise, they will help you be a better troubleshooter.